knowles28/group_project_education_app/README.md

   > npm i

 Deployment
 To begin, you'll need to start up the backend server.
-Open your terminal and type the following command:
+Open your terminal and type the following commands:

+  > cd client

   > npm run server:dev ??